Brabn/UV-3DPrinter/README.md

 # Ultraviolet 3D Printer
-3D printer for print from resin with table tilting for better mixing and manual control of table lifting
+3D printer for print from resin with table swing for better mixing and manual control of table lifting

 The part is printed from a liquid resin that hardens under the influence of ultraviolet light.